SAP-samples/cloud-extension-graph-sample/documentation/Set Up SAP BTP and SAP S/4HANA/README.md

 1. In your [SAP BTP Cockpit](https://account.hana.ondemand.com/), open your global account.

-2. In your global account, navigate to **System Landscape** &rarr; **Add System** in the left-hand pane.
+2. In your global account, navigate to **Services** &rarr; **Register System** in the left-hand pane.

-3. In the **Add System** popup, enter the **System Name** for the SAP S/4HANA Cloud system you want to connect.
+3. In the **Register System** popup, enter the **System Name** for the SAP S/4HANA Cloud system you want to connect.

-- Recommendation: Use a name that uniquely identifies this system.
+> Recommendation: Use a name that uniquely identifies this system.

  ![Register System](./images/setup1.png)

-4. In the dropdown list for **Type**, choose `SAP S/4HANA Cloud`.
+4. In the dropdown list for **Type**, choose `SAP S/4HANA Cloud` and choose **Register**.

-5. Choose **Register**.

-SAP BTP generates an integration token so the SAP S/4HANA Cloud system administrator can configure integration with the SAP BTP from your SAP S/4HANA Cloud system.

  ![Choose Register](./images/setup2.png)

+> SAP BTP generates an integration token so the SAP S/4HANA Cloud system administrator can configure integration with the SAP BTP from your SAP S/4HANA Cloud system.

-6. Copy the generated token and close the dialog box.
+5. Copy the generated token and close the dialog box.

  ![Token](./images/setup3.png)